zhihao1998/ChamaleoNet/Readme.md

 ## TODO
-- handle the host that is alive but blocked by firewall
 - design and execute some benchmarks and stress tests to check the the codebase is solid and measure some performance indicators
 - you can use some trace and replay it
 - do a worst case scenario with sender doing a syn flooding attack
 - check malformed packets effects (e.g., using nmap -O option would aready create some funzy packets)
 - Do some analysis on the 1h trace we captured some time ago to check timers&dealy, this is used to define timeouts for instance, observe the new flow arrival rate, and the memory usage with a real use case

-- Lock the access of the tail element in circular buffer (not thread safe)

 ## Data Plane